tallence/core-forms-frontend/themes/core-forms-sample-theme/README.md

 * (optional) spam protection with Google Recaptcha.
 * markup and styling based on [_Bootstrap 4_](https://github.com/twbs/bootstrap).

-#### jQuery Wrapper

-The app is wrapped in a simple jQuery plugin.\
-The plugin is responsible for reading all data attributes, setting up the application, passing data to the app and/or listening to events provided by the app.

-Please refer to the source for more information: ``_THEME_ROOT_/src/js/app-starter.js``

 #### Core Forms Plugin

 This plugin contains the main logic of the application: loading data, submitting data, rendering of the complete form, client side validation, ...\